alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

    - design your approach to data classification
 6. **Centralize CloudTrail logs**
    - [AWS recommends](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html){:target="_blank"} that you write logs in an AWS account designated for logging (Log Archive).
-   - The permissions on the bucket should prevent deletion of the logs, and they should also be encrypted at rest.
+   - The permissions on the bucket should prevent the deletion of the logs, and they should also be encrypted at rest.
 Review [how to use AWS to visualize AWS CloudTrail logs](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html){:target="_blank"}
 7. **Validate IAM roles**
    - Use AWS IAM Access Analyzer
 8. **Take action on findings**